mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-06.md

 When the $Z$-axis is used for quantization, the state is called **canonical**.
 :::
 All transformations discussed here are **active transformations**, meaning they are applied to the particle rather than the coordinate system.
 For example:

-- Boosting the particle in the $Z$-direction increases its velocity along that axis.
+-Boosting the particle in the $Z$-direction increases its velocity along that axis.
 - Rotating the particle about the $Y$-axis is a nontrivial transformation.

 Consider a coordinate system with $X$ and $Y$ axes.
 A rotation about the $Y$-axis corresponds to rotating the particle itself, not the coordinate frame.
 This is the most common transformation we will use.